supiwmi/opsc/README.md

-# opsc - How to run jenkins with container gitty
+# opsc - How to run jenkins with container
 # https://tpit-band-live.web.app/

 # *Step 1:*